Mississippi man sentenced for threatening race war - NewsBreak

 Suzuki, of Nesbit, reportedly communicated with members of a white nationalist group through encrypted messages.
 The DOJ says Suzuki made several statements about white supremacist ideology and Nazism.

-According to the DOJ, authorities got involved when Suzuki began making threats to “accelerate and wage a race war in the United States.”Bond set for second suspect in fatal Oxford hit-and-run
+According to the DOJ, authorities got involved when Suzuki began making threats to “accelerate and wage a race war in the United States.”Collierville teen formally charged in Oxford student’s death

 One of the messages read, ” Honestly I don’t want to be a normal person.
 I want to breathe revolution.
 I want to be in the middle of the boondocks with my mates killing n****** sp*** fa***** and blowing up the system.”